irenekurien/frappe-task/README.md

 ## Loan Management

-An app for managing loans and its pledges
+An app to manage loan and pledges

 #### License